chrisalee27-dotcom/IT-Security-Labs/Ticket-004-Reverse-Shell-Investigation/README.md

 • Reverse shell setup
 • Netcat listener configuration
 • Troubleshooting connection errors
-• Verifying active network connections
+• Network session verification
-• Investigating active sessions using netstat
+• Investigating active connections

 ---

 # Conclusion

-The reverse shell connection was successfully established between Kali Linux and the Windows workstation.
-The investigation demonstrated how attackers can create remote command sessions and how defenders can identify active connections using network monitoring tools.
+A reverse shell connection was successfully established between Kali Linux and the Windows workstation.
+The session was confirmed using network monitoring tools, demonstrating how remote command sessions can be created and detected within a network environment.